-A relevant documents set S to be summarized may be regarded as a documents set obtained by a hypothetical query from the entire documents set N to be considered.
-In the case of TSC3, N is the set of newspaper articles, Mainichi and Yomiuri newspapers published in 1998 and 1999.
+A relevant document set S to be summarized may be regarded as a document set obtained by a hypothetical query from the entire document set Δ to be considered.
+In the case of TSC3, Δ is the set of newspaper articles, Mainichi and Yomiuri newspapers published in 1998 and 1999.

-We explain a method to extract keywords relevant to such a hypothetical query from documents set S. Here, we define such keywords as relevant keywords t_i , i = 1, 2, ..., k.
-We assign scores to nouns contained in documents set S and nouns having a large score are extracted as relevant keywords.
-A large score is assigned if a noun fulfills the following four conditions.
+We explain a method to extract keywords relevant to such a hypothetical query from document set S. Here, we define such keywords as relevant keywords t_i , $i=1,2,\ldots,k$.
+We assign scores to nouns contained in document set S and nouns having a large score are extracted as relevant keywords.
+A large score is assigned if a noun fulfills the following four conditions

-- 1. The noun that appears frequently in the documents set S to be summarized. - 2.
+- 1. The noun that appears frequently in the document set S to be summarized. - 2.
 The noun that appears uniformly in each document $d \in S$. - 3.
-The noun that appears in the beginning of a document (i.e. the 1st sentence) and in the beginning of the documents set in the order of the time (i.e., the 1st document). - 4.
-The noun that does not appear frequently in entire documents set N.
+The noun that appears in the beginning of a document (i.e. the 1st sentence) and in the beginning of the document set in chronological order (i.e., the 1st document). - 4.
+The noun that does not appear frequently in entire document set Δ .